EduCareDo Course Contributors

 When Erwin retired from lecturing at Parsifal College he committed himself to writing a foundation course in anthroposophy accessible to those unable to attend institutions.
 He called it EduCareDo.
 This commenced in 2002 and Erwin tutored EduCareDo students for the following decade.
 He also prepared a second and third year course which is yet to be offered to students.

 While writing these courses he continued to pursue individual research in food production and the possibilities of biodynamic agriculture towards improving climate change.
-He presented his findings to the Australian government and formed Bio-agriculture Ltd which continues this work.
+Erwin then presented the findings to the Australian government.

 In 2011 Erwin passed away.
 He was 90 years old.